backand/angular2-sdk/README.md

 }
 ```

+Review the full API reference at our [vanilla-sdk's github](https://github.com/backand/vanilla-sdk) to get started with your back end!

 ## Examples
 ***To view a demo of the SDK in action, just run `npm start` - [example page](https://github.com/backand/angular2-sdk/blob/master/example/).***